taradesvira/Putu-Tara-Desvira-Data-Analytics-Portfolio/README.md

 * Contacts

 # About Me
+As an aspiring data analyst, I thrive on transforming data into meaningful insights.
+Currently, I’m working as a Data Analyst at Mirah Investment & Development, where I apply my analytical skills to drive impactful decisions.
+This role enhances my technical abilities and deepens my understanding of how data supports strategic goals, ensuring I effectively contribute to the company’s success.
-As an aspiring data analyst, I bring a keen ability to rapidly learn and deliver excellence in all aspects of my work.
-Holding a Bachelor's degree in Accounting, I possess a strong understanding of business acumen and have a proven track record of effectively working with data to gather insights and turn them into actionable items.
-I recently completed a rigorous data analytics course by RevoU, an online academy with a < 5% acceptance rate, and committed to more than 200 hours of active participation in daily classes.
-I have a broad range of skills in **statistics (Microsoft Excel and Spreadsheet), SQL (PostgreSQL, BigQuery), Python (Pandas, NumPy, Seaborn, Matplotlib, scikit-learn)** and also working with **Jupyter Notebook**, and **data visualization with Tableau and Google Data Studio (Looker Studio)**.
-I am committed to pursuing a career as a data analyst and making a mark in this rapidly evolving field.
+With a Bachelor's degree in Accounting, I have a solid foundation in business principles that complements my analytical expertise.
+I recently completed a rigorous data analytics course at RevoU, gaining advanced skills through over 200 hours of training.
+I am proficient in statistics (Microsoft Excel and Spreadsheet), SQL (PostgreSQL, BigQuery, MySQL), and Python (Pandas, NumPy, Seaborn, Matplotlib, scikit-learn), along with experience in Jupyter Notebook and data visualization tools such as Tableau, Power BI, and Google Data Studio (Looker Studio).
+My passion for data analytics drives my commitment to delivering high-quality work that meets the needs of clients and supports informed decision-making for sustained growth.

 # Educations
 * Full Stack Data Analytics at RevoU - [Jan 2023 - Mar 2023]
 * Bachelor of Accounting - President University - [Sep 2018 - Oct 2022]

 # Experiences
+* Data Analyst at Mirah Investment & Development - [Dec 2023 - Present]
+* Data Analyst Associate at RevoU - [May 2023 - Dec 2023]
 * Auditor Intern at KAP Kanaka Puradiredja, Suhartono (Nexia) - [Jan 2021 - Apr 2021]
 * Chairperson of KMHD President University - [Jan 2020 - Dec 2020]
 * Treasurer of PUMA Accounting President University - [Jan 2019 - Dec 2019]